TuringLang/AdvancedHMC.jl/README.md

 - Preconditioning on metric space `metric`: `pc = Preconditioner(metric)`
 - Nesterov's dual averaging with target acceptance rate `δ` on integrator `int`: `da = NesterovDualAveraging(δ, int)`
 - Combine the two above *naively*: `NaiveHMCAdaptor(pc, da)`
-- Combine the first two using Stan's windowed adaptation: `StanHMCAdaptor(n_adapts, pc, da)` where `n_adapts` is the total number of adaptation steps will be used.
+- Combine the first two using Stan's windowed adaptation: `StanHMCAdaptor(pc, da)`

 All the combinations are tested in [this file](https://github.com/TuringLang/AdvancedHMC.jl/blob/master/test/hmc.jl) except from using tempered leapfrog integrator together with adaptation, which we found unstable empirically.